Information Hub simplifies the management, execution, and distribution of information

 Messaging

 Sometimes it is more convenient for the information to find us rather than for us to find the information.
-Flow automatically compiles and distributes information and PDF exports as and when required.
+Information Hub automatically compiles and distributes information and PDF exports as and when required.
 Distribution is secure and handled via mechanisms such as:

 • Email